 If a parent is being denied access to their child without a court order, it may be time to file an action or motion to ask for a court order allowing specific parenting time.
 Whether such will be granted or not depends on the specific facts of the case.
 You should contact an attorney to assist...Read more »

 I'm not sure what your question is.
 Are you asking if there is a way to get a different guardian ad litem appointed?
 Generally, the court won't grant a party's request to change the guardian ad litem.
-Usually the person the court appoints is a person that the judge is familiar with as judges...Read more »
+Usually the person the court appoints is a person that the judge is familiar...Read more »

 My stepdaughter was placed with someone she doesn't know by her mom who signed a temporary guardianship form.
 The guardian is willing to give her to us as there is no custody established but we want to be sure it's still legal for him to take her without court order.